 The Pilot episode looks sharp because it had a higher budget than the series that followed and was edited on a higher resolution format, possibly film or a high quality SD videotape format like Hi8 or some equivalent with 420 lines of resolution.

-Season 2 Video Quality: Season 2 achieves average DVD video quality.
+Season 2 Video Quality: Season 2 achieves good DVD video quality.
 From Season 2 onward, SLIDERS would have been edited on digital videotape, introduced by Panasonic in 2005 with its 540 lines of resolution becoming the industry standard.
 Digital videotape can hold a scaled-down version of the film image that retains an approximation of the original sharpness, although a portion of the detail is lost.
-While DVD compression diminishes some of this with blur and compression & interlacing artifacts, the image is clear and well-defined.
+Thanks to the high video quality, any image degradation from DVD compression or player deinterlacing methods is minor.

-Season 3 Video Quality: Season 3 boasts above average video quality.
+Season 3 Video Quality: Season 3 boasts very good video quality.
 It would appear that with the third season, SLIDERS started using another digital videotape format that could maintain even more of the original film's sharpness as well as a modest amount of the fine detail of the image.

 Season 4 - 5 Video Quality: These episodes have excellent DVD quality with impressive levels of sharpness, detail and clarity that exceeds Season 3.
 Seasons 4 - 5 were filmed on what appears to be 16mm film, a smaller sized stock with the image composed of film grains larger than the 35mm film used in Seasons 1 - 3.
 Despite DVD compression, the larger image grains have kept the video quality extremely sharp for these final seasons.

 Packaging: The Season 1 & 2 box set were presented in foam sleeves while the individual seasons were granted card and plastic packaging.
 The Season 3 discs are double-sided discs that require flipping them to see additional episodes.